-D4 Modules restricted to students studying a specific qualification a) Some modules may only be available for study by students who are registered for a specified qualification or who have declared a specified qualification intention.
-No other students may register for or enrol on these modules.
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022 a) Some modules may only be available for study by Students who are registered for a specified qualification or who have declared a specified qualification intention.
+No other Students may register for or enrol on these modules.